 \subsection{Point-based Human Avatars}

 Point cloud is also a powerful and popular representation in human avatar modeling.
 Given 3D scans of a character, SCALE \cite{ma2021scale} and POP \cite{ma2021power} learn the non-rigid deformation of dense points on SMPL UV maps to represent the dynamic garment wrinkles.
 FITE \cite{lin2022learning} and CloSET \cite{zhang2023closet} extract pose features from projective maps or PointNet \cite{qi2017pointnet,qi2017pointnet++} to avoid discontinuity on the UV map.
 SKiRT \cite{ma2022neural} and FITE learn a coarse template from the input scans and utilize learned or diffused skinning weights to animate loose clothes.
 Prokudin \etal \cite{prokudin2023dynamic} propose dynamic point fields for general dynamic reconstruction.
 This work and NPC \cite{su2023npc} show results on avatars created from RGB videos using Point-NeRF \cite{xu2022pointnerf}.
 However, applying Point-NeRF to avatar modeling still relies on a low-frequency coordinate-based MLP, struggling with the same problems in Sec.~\ref{subsec: implicit function avatars}.
 On the other hand, point-based rendering via splatting \cite{pfister2000surfels,zwicker2001surface,zwicker2002pointshop,zwicker2004perspective,yifan2019differentiable,aliev2020neural,lassner2021pulsar,kopanas2021point,ruckert2022adop} offers another probability for animatable avatar modeling.
 PointAvatar \cite{zheng2023pointavatar} learns a canonical point cloud and deformation field to model head avatars from a monocular video via PyTorch3D’s \cite{ravi2020accelerating} differentiable point renderer.
-Recently, 3D Gaussian splatting \cite{kerbl2023gaussian}, an efficient differentiable point-based rendering method, has been proposed for real-time photo-realistic scene rendering.
-We observe such an explicit point-based representation can be combined with 2D CNNs for high-quality avatar modeling.
-Although concurrent works \cite{luiten2023dynamic,yang2023deformable,wu20234d,yang2023real} have extended 3D Gaussian splatting for dynamic scene modeling, they cannot model long-term articulated human motions because of the absence of parametric templates, let alone animation.
-To the best of our knowledge, we are the first to introduce 3D Gaussian splatting into animatable human avatar modeling.